anandkrishnanbk/RestifyMongoJS/README.md

 ### RestifyMongoJS
-RestifyMongoJS is a very simple sample restify mongojs project for CRUD Operations.
+RestifyMongoJS is a very simple sample restify mongojs project for CRUD Operations.AngularJS and Bootstrap is used for front end client.It is a simple product create,update,delete and listing of created products.

 ### Install the project dependencies
 `npm install` to install dependencies.